prudhvirajmahankali/vendor_system/README.md

 }

-2) Create a new purchase order
+2) Create a new purchase order:
 {
     "po_number": "Your_PO_Number",
     "vendor": 1,